PaulLessard/paul-lessard.github.io/posts/2022-01-15-comprehension-construction.markdown

 The "straightening" of a cocartesian fibration into a homotopy coherent diagram is certainly one of early highlights in Lurie's account of quasi-category theory.
 Such functors are intrinsically tricky to construct, since that process embroils us in specifying an infinite hierarchy of homotopy coherent data.

-We may deploy the $\infty$-categorical comprehension to provide a alternative approach to straightening.
-To that end we work in the $\infty$-cosmos of quasi-categories $\qCat$ and let $A=1$, and observe that the comprehension functor $c_{p,1}\colon \mathfrak{C}B \to \qCat$ is itself the straightening of $p$.
+We may deploy the ∞-categorical comprehension to provide a alternative approach to straightening.
+To that end we work in the ∞-cosmos of quasi-categories $\qCat$ and let $A=1$, then observe that the comprehension functor $c_{p,1}\colon \mathfrak{C}B \to \qCat$ is itself the straightening of $p$.
 Indeed, it is possible to use the constructions in our paper to extend this variant of unstraightening to give a functor of  quasi-categories:

 $$\hN(\coCart_{/B}) \to \Fun(B,Q)$$